WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_4.md

 a garden fountain, a well of living water, and flowing streams from Lebanon.

 ###### 16
 Awake, O north wind, and come, O south wind!
-Blow upon my garden, let its spices flow. ## Together in the Garden of Love Let my beloved come to his garden, and eat its choicest fruits. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Blow upon my garden, let its spices flow. ## Together in the Garden of Love Let my beloved come to his garden, and eat its choicest fruits.

 ***